Findings

 -

-Data Flow: the data flow tab shows you the path from the source (which is the portion of the code that "allows" a vulnerability to occur) to the sink (where the vulnerability happens).
+Data Flow: The Data Flow tab shows you the path from the source (which is the portion of the code that "allows" a vulnerability to occur) to the sink (where the vulnerability happens).

 For example, suppose the vulnerability is a command injection vulnerability.
 The source could be a function accepting user input, while the sink would be where a command execution occurs using the user input.
 The data flow is the path between these two spots in the code.